owntracks/booklet/docs/features/tlscert.md

 * Allow untrusted Certificates should be disabled if possible.
 If the app doesn't have the CA certificate in its keychain, you'll have to allow untrusted certificates.
 * Validate Domain Name; whether or not to validate the domain name in the certificate's `CN` field.

+Note: on iOS self-signed certificates **require** _Custom Security Policy_ to be set.
+(There seems to be a problem we have not tracked down yet.
+Using Custom Security Policy once does mark a self signed certificate as valid until the app is restarted.
+This isn't reset even when Custom Security Policy is switched off afterwards.)

 Client certificates are independent of the custom security policy settings.

 If you wish to use certificate pinning, you must provide a DER-encoded file with an `.otre` extension to the device containing the pinned certificate.